-6.7 The proposed dwelling encroaches into a section (9.5%) the RPA of T5 and thus requires the use of a specialist foundation.
-The use of a system employing mini piles in conjunction with ground beams is now widely accepted and will ensure minimal root disturbance occurs near this tree.
+6.8 The use of a system employing mini piles in conjunction with ground beams will instead be adopted and is now widely accepted and will ensure minimal root disturbance occurs near this tree.
 Localised piles will be positioned (following trial digs) to ensure that any significant roots (over 25mm) that are present in the area where the new building will sit can be retained and protected to coexist with the new structure.

-In order to arrive at a suitable foundation design (which minimises root disturbance within the RPAs of nearby retained trees), site specific and specialist advice regarding footings should be sought from an Engineer, in close discussion with the projects Arboriculturalist.
+6.9 In order to arrive at a suitable foundation design (which minimises root disturbance within the RPAs of nearby retained trees), site specific and specialist advice regarding footings should be sought from an Engineer, in close discussion with the projects Arboriculturalist.